vinparafina/ecological-marine-unit-android/emu-app/README.md

 The Python [`processEMUs.py`](processEMUs.py) script automates the geoprocessing steps for workflow 4.
 The script requires a Windows installation of ArcGISPro or ArcGIS Desktop.
 For help configuring Python with ArcGIS Pro, see this [help page](http://pro.arcgis.com/en/pro-app/arcpy/get-started/installing-python-for-arcgis-pro.htm).
 For help setting up Python with ArcGIS Desktop, see this [help page](http://desktop.arcgis.com/en/arcmap/10.3/analyze/python/importing-arcpy.htm).

-The end product of the script is a new feature class entitled "Global_EMU_Polygons" in the C:\Data\EMUData.gdb geodatabase.
+The end product of the script is a new feature class entitled "Global_EMU_Polygons" in the EMUData.gdb geodatabase where you have hosted your data on disk.
 ArcGIS Pro or ArcMap is used to construct a map with this feature class.

-### Data Prep & Optimization
+### Map Symbology and Presentation

 The polygons were then symbolized in ArcGIS Pro according to the official colors designated for the EMUs.